jalcine/website/src/_posts/2015-07-16-blur-between-sense-of-tech-and-people.markdown

 Some of us out there, myself included, believe that one day, we'll live in a world where computers will have a hand in every aspect of life; from driving to creating food and probably making our beds for us.
-For now, we'll have to deal and work on the problems that technology and our internal biases produce:
+But for now, we'll have to deal and work on the problems that technology and our internal biases produce:

 {% twitter oembed https://twitter.com/jackyalcine/status/615329515909156865 %}

-The speed at which this was screenshotted and then tweeted this represented the momentary anger I felt.
+The speed at which this was screenshotted and tweeted represents the anger I felt at the moment.
 A company with offices in probably every part of the planet, holding nearly 95% of my e-mail traffic and maintainer of my phone and tablet's operating system and hardware couldn't be bothered to ensure that their software couldn't reach a broad audience of people who tend to be heavy technology